Nutrition

 You might’ve experienced this with your work.
 Most people get more excited about doing things they’re good at and contributing their strengths to a project and team they’re part of.

-I encourage you to think about how you could bring your strengths to the positive habit you’re working on forming.
+I encourage you to think about how you can bring your strengths to the positive habit you’re working on forming.

 Sure, sometimes it makes sense to work on improving your weaknesses, but that time isn’t when you’re in the early stages of forming a positive habit.